d12frosted/elpa-mirror/stable-melpa/naga-theme-readme.txt

 Note that while I've been using this as my main theme for nearly a year now, it still is very much a work in progress, as I've only styled and checked the packages I actually use so far.
-Some main colors might still be subject to change, I'm mainly unhappy with pink (maybe try out a more purple-ish tone instead) and the coloring of strings.
+Some main colors might still be subject to change.